softwareQinc/qpp/INSTALL.md

 cmake --build build
 ```

-The commands above builds the `standalone` executable inside the `build/bin`
+The commands above builds the `standalone` executable inside the `build`
 directory.

 ---